kajuvra/GnomeRunner/README.md

 Status Command:
 A command to list the current status of the race and report it to raid chat.
 Addon Communication:
-The ability for the raid leaders addon to trigger the play gnome starting sound ((GnomeMaleCharge03.ogg).
 Report to raid leader and assistance that a user has used a flare spell and have the raid leader print that Racer has used a flare.
 Report to raid leader and assistance that a user has died and print that to raid chat.